-Starting in version 2017.2, the Formula Editor has a suite of features to help guide you when using formulas.
+Starting in v2017.2, the Formula Editor has a suite of features to help guide you when using formulas.

 You can use the Search field to search through the functions by name.
 Or start typing in the Formula field to get a list of functions that match the text.